rossv/designstorms/README.md

 - Distribution comparison modal with normalized cumulative curves across 6-, 12-, and 24-hour durations.
-- Hyetograph, incremental volume, and cumulative mass-curve plots powered by Plotly.js, along with a tabular export-ready storm series that can optionally include timestamps.
+- Hyetograph, incremental volume, and cumulative mass-curve plots powered by Plotly.js, along with a tabular export-ready storm series using minute offsets instead of timestamps.
 - Precise and fast (approximate) computation modes so you can trade fidelity for speed on long-duration storms.
-- CSV export with timestamp, incremental depth, cumulative depth, and intensity columns plus DAT export using PCSWMM's intensity units (in/hr).
+- CSV export with `time_min`, incremental depth, cumulative depth, and intensity columns (no timestamp column) plus DAT export using PCSWMM's intensity units (in/hr).
 - 100% client-side—no backend services to deploy or maintain.

 ## Tech Stack